ryelle/grab-screenshots/README.md

 Grab Screenshots
 ================

 This is a collection of scripts for taking and comparing screenshots of WordPress admin pages.
+This is mostly a personal tool, where I create scripts to run through various pages while testing tickets.

 ## Quickstart